 Impact on other people

-it feels, it’s hard to put it into words.
+it feels it’s hard to put it into words.
 But I’ve always felt like I’m here to make some kind of a difference.
 You know, the classes that I would keep the spiritual classes that I teach were always very small, intimate moments.
 I’ve been doing it for 40 years.
 But I’ve always felt like there’s something that I’m supposed to bring here, this going to help people in a bigger way.
-And maybe that’s maybe what this book will do?
+And maybe that’s maybe what this book will do.
 I don’t know.
 I hope so.

 Bill Gasiamis 47:21

-The books that I read that are about stroke, healing, recovery experiences have really brought me to tears, you know, sometimes they’ve made me feel like, I’m not alone.
+The books that I read that are about stroke, healing, and recovery experiences have really brought me to tears, you know, sometimes they’ve made me feel like, I’m not alone.
 They’ve made me feel like someone else understands me, you know, so, that thing that you’re talking about, that you did about, you know, somehow serving and supporting others, you know, is really massive blessing for us, you know, so I want to thank you for doing that for the community at large.
 But you know, specifically for you know, my community, our community, you know, which wasn’t one that I chose which chose me and I imagined, do you feel like that kind of way as well where this thing has chosen you and now let’s do something positive with it?

 Bill Gasiamis 48:27

 I’m so glad you are doing something with it.
-How do you see the next few months years rolling out for you?
+How do you see the next few months of years rolling out for you?
 What do you hope to achieve?
 And how do you hope to grow from this, you know, even more as you go forward?